 5. Charting Menu

 All the timing models are updated in the CHARTS main menu which opens by default in DASHBOARD mode showing all components of the CMHI on the left as well as some important short term metrics on the right:

 The TRADE tab shows the real-time status and performance of the SP500 and STM Timing Models.
-The TROUGH tab shows the real-time (updated every 15 minutes) status of the Great Trough, Zweig and Selling Pressure Diffusion.
-The MACRO tab shows our own Weekly Leading Index WLInr (not the SuperIndex) as well as the CMHI and the RAVI Stock market returns forecasting model.
-The BREADTH tab covers in real time various breadth metrics we track including our highly popular Average Liquidity Index (ALIX)
+The TROUGH tab shows the real-time (updated every 15 minutes) status of the Great Trough, Zweig, Selling Pressure Diffusion and DeMark models.
+The MACRO tab shows our own Weekly Leading Index WLEI (not the SuperIndex) as well as the CMHI and the RAVI Stock market returns forecasting model.
+The BREADTH tab covers in real-time various unique breadth metrics we maintain including our highly popular Average Liquidity Index (ALIX)